The USA at a Glance

 A considerable number of companies and business people also take on a variety of social responsibilities towards their local communities.
 Voluntary work, charity donations, philanthropic foundations, and fundraising activities are common and highly regarded practices.
 Given the minimalistic social safety net, US society relies very much on these values and endeavors.

-General Employment Guidelines
+Risky Business: General Employment Guidelines

-Employees who are not member of a trade union should consult an official employee handbook to find out more about their rights and duties.
+Employees who are not a member of a trade union should consult an official employee handbook to find out more about their rights and duties.
 These handbooks are often distributed by the employer.

-There is, however, a variety of anti-discrimination laws, all of which are taken very seriously to ensure equal opportunities for all people working in the USA, regardless of age, race, religion, gender, or disabilities.
+There are, however, a variety of anti-discrimination laws, all of which are taken very seriously to ensure equal opportunities for all people working in the USA, regardless of age, race, religion, gender, or disabilities.

 In general, there are a couple of points that might be interesting for expats working in the USA to discuss with their employer: